ForModLabUHel/forClimate/README_mottiprebas.md

 + Rprebasso: Download from GitHub and use the instructions in GitHub to install in R.
   - mottiprebas.py requires that Rprebasso package (i.e. PREBAS) is installed in R.
 + forClimate: Download from GitHub.
-+ Python: Tested with Python 3.10 but any "close enough" of Python 3.x should do.
++ Python: Tested with Python 3.10 but any "close enough" Python 3.x should do.
-+ R: Tested with Rstudio Version 2023.09.0+463 (2023.09.0+463) but any "close enough" R distribition should do
++ R: Tested with Rstudio Version 2023.09.0+463 (2023.09.0+463) but any "close enough" R distribition should do.

 Create Python virtual environment (e.g. *mottiprebas*) and install rpy2, numpy and pandas packages: